Skip to Content

-Massey University has an unprecedented combination of academic excellence, entrepreneurial energy and broad access.
+Massey University has an unprecedented combination of academic excellence and entrepreneurial energy.
 Our University is a single, unified institution comprising three differentiated campuses and distance delivery that positively impacting on the creative, economic, social, scientific, cultural and environmental health of the communities it serves.
-Our research is inspired by real world applications and Massey University has continued to be rated as one of New Zealand’s most attractive employer in the education sector.

 Massey Business School (MBS) is benchmarked by the AACSB as among the top five per cent of business schools globally.
-The School of Accountancy is looking to appoint a Professor of Accountancy, to provide leadership in research and teaching, helping to grow the Accountancy programme within a school that is already ranked among the ‘Top 100’ by QS World University Rankings, in terms of Accountancy and Finance.
+The School of Accountancy, housed within MBS is one of the largest business units, providing quality accounting and business law education and research.
+We are looking to appoint a Professor of Accountancy, to provide leadership in research and teaching and help grow the Accountancy programme within a school that is already ranked among the ‘Top 100’ by QS World University Rankings, in terms of Accountancy and Finance.
 While a full Professorial appointment is preferred, consideration will be given to applications at the Associate Professor level.

 The School offers strong support for research initiatives and a salary level that allows for a very comfortable lifestyle in New Zealand.
 This position is based in Massey University’s Manawatū campus in Palmerston North, which is the University’s original home base.
 This campus is renowned for its beautiful park-like setting of trees and attractive gardens.
 More about the Manawatū campus can be found on: http://www.massey.ac.nz/manawatu/

 To be successful in appointment to this role, you will have a relevant PhD and significant evidence of University service.
 You will also demonstrate strong achievements in research, teaching, engagement and demonstrated leadership qualities.
 In this leadership appointment, you will contribute to the teaching programmes and the administration of the school, and will also represent the school on College and University committees.